CIBC-Internal/python/Doc/c-api/exceptions.rst

    Ends a :c:func:`Py_EnterRecursiveCall`.
 Must be called once for each *successful* invocation of :c:func:`Py_EnterRecursiveCall`.

-Properly implementing :attr:`tp_repr` for container types requires special recursion handling.
-In addition to protecting the stack, :attr:`tp_repr` also needs to track objects to prevent cycles.
+Properly implementing :c:member:`~PyTypeObject.tp_repr` for container types requires special recursion handling.
+In addition to protecting the stack, :c:member:`~PyTypeObject.tp_repr` also needs to track objects to prevent cycles.
 The following two functions facilitate this functionality.
 Effectively, these are the C equivalent to :func:`reprlib.recursive_repr`.

 .. c:function:: int Py_ReprEnter(PyObject *object)

-   Called at the beginning of the :attr:`tp_repr` implementation to detect cycles.
+   Called at the beginning of the :c:member:`~PyTypeObject.tp_repr` implementation to detect cycles.

    If the object has already been processed, the function returns a positive integer.
-In that case the :attr:`tp_repr` implementation should return a string object indicating a cycle.
+In that case the :c:member:`~PyTypeObject.tp_repr` implementation should return a string object indicating a cycle.
 As examples, :class:`dict` objects return ``{...}`` and :class:`list` objects return ``[...]``.

    The function will return a negative integer if the recursion limit is reached.
-In that case the :attr:`tp_repr` implementation should typically return ``NULL``.
+In that case the :c:member:`~PyTypeObject.tp_repr` implementation should typically return ``NULL``.

-   Otherwise, the function returns zero and the :attr:`tp_repr` implementation can continue normally.
+   Otherwise, the function returns zero and the :c:member:`~PyTypeObject.tp_repr` implementation can continue normally.

 .. c:function:: void Py_ReprLeave(PyObject *object)